orbitsdev/lucyapp/APP_STRUCTURE.md

-# GAMBLE Mobile App Structure
+# Lucky Betting App Structure

-This document outlines the proposed structure for the GAMBLE Mobile App, organizing screens by user role and module to avoid confusion and improve maintainability.
+This document outlines the structure for the Lucky Betting app, organizing screens by user role and module to avoid confusion and improve maintainability.

 ## 1. User Roles